Anon277ARG/gcp-backend-ha-lab/README.md

 ### Backends
-Two manual WMs were created:
+Two manual VMs were created:

 - one in `southamerica-west1-a`
 - one in `southamerica-west1-b`